 2002 Initiated and managed Spoornet's Integrated Safety Project, to identify and understand systemic operating safety risks, with a view to mitigating them by appropriate human factors-, information technology-, and railway technology interventions.

-2000-2001 Represented Spoornet in the Gauteng Rapid Rail Link Project Review Committee.
+2000-2001 Represented Spoornet in the Gautrain Rapid Rail Link Project Review Committee.

 1999 Responsible for organizing a European Rail Research Institute/Spoornet Interactive Seminar in Pretoria, South Africa.